“What is freelance writing anyways?”

 Freelance Web Content Writer

 The focus is on providing generalized content for the web.
-This is a common place for a lot of freelance writers to get started writing online.
+This is commonplace for a lot of freelance writers to get started writing and build their business.

 The focus is on different types of content but not limited too white paper, blog posts, eBooks and more.
 A content writer is similar to a freelance web content writer.